lorefnon/lorefnon.github.com/_posts/2014-07-13-presenting-sql-views-through-active-admin.md

      rails g active_admin:resource StateDistrictCityViewProxy

-At this point upon visiting `http://localhost:3000/admin/state_district_city_view_proxies` we might have expected a fancy paginated table but instead we are greeted with a not-so-helpful error:
+At this point upon visiting the index page in ActiveAdmin we might have expected a fancy paginated table but instead we are greeted with a not-so-helpful error:

 <img src="/images/err1.png"/>